 Teradyne (TER) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the maker of wireless products, data storage and equipment to test semiconductors had gained 2.38% in the past month.
-In that same time, the Computer and Technology sector gained 1.94%, while the S&P 500 gained 0.83%.
+Heading into today, shares of the maker of wireless products, data storage and equipment to test semiconductors had gained 15.81% over the past month, outpacing the Computer and Technology sector's gain of 4.2% and the S&P 500's gain of 3.84% in that time.

 Investors will be hoping for strength from TER as it approaches its next earnings release.
-The company is expected to report EPS of $0.99, up 12.5% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $716.56 million, up 9.46% from the year-ago period.
+In that report, analysts expect TER to post earnings of $0.99 per share.
+This would mark year-over-year growth of 12.5%.
+Meanwhile, our latest consensus estimate is calling for revenue of $716.56 million, up 9.46% from the prior-year quarter.

-Any recent changes to analyst estimates for TER should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for TER.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.27% higher within the past month.
-TER currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.37% higher.
+TER is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, TER currently has a Forward P/E ratio of 25.12.
-Its industry sports an average Forward P/E of 30.83, so we one might conclude that TER is trading at a discount comparatively.
+Valuation is also important, so investors should note that TER has a Forward P/E ratio of 27.96 right now.
+This represents a discount compared to its industry's average Forward P/E of 33.08.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report